How to Draw Spheres

 Practice on other shapes, like a cylinder or a box.
 Make sure you draw it in perspective.

-Linear perspective is arguably the most important drawing fundamental, especially for drawing from Imagination.
+Linear perspective is arguably the most important drawing fundamental, especially for drawing from imagination.

 Here is my perspective drawing guide.